hutchresearch/EBNet/README.md

    ```bash
    python -m ebnet ./path/to/data/ -o output.fits
    ```
+Here’s an updated version of that section with more detail on inputs, options, and outputs:

+---

 ## Programmatic Usage

-EBNet can also be used directly from Python without calling the command line interface:
+EBNet can also be used directly from Python without calling the command line interface.

 ```python
 import ebnet